jwnimmer/upiez/README.md

 <img alt="Photo of 1-channel channel stack-up with mechanical details" src="https://github.com/jwnimmer/upiez/raw/main/images/single_assy.jpg" width="200px" />

+It's best to test each component by itself (the upiez and boost board) before starting to wire them up.

 This photo shows how we chose to assemble the 1-channel kit:
 * On the "inner" side of each of the two boards in the stack, cover metal surfaces with kapton tape to prevent a short circuit.
 * Use ~3 pieces of double-sided tape as a spacer under each of the two screw holes on the side of the upiez with the small green LEDs (D1 & D2, top of photo).